cysouw/diathesis/text/c11_infinitive.md

 - Utterance verbs: *protzen, reden, sagen, schimpfen, trösten, verbieten*
 - Others: *beweisen, lachen, regieren*

-###      --- Modality --- {.unnumbered}
+### Modal light verbs {#sec:infinitive-modals}

 The traditional modal verbs *dürfen/können/mögen/müssen/sollen/wollen* and the modal-like light verbs *werden* and *brauchen* are frequently used in constructions with infinitives.
 There do not seem to be any restrictions on which verbs can occur as infinitives in such constructions.
-This is noteworthy because all other constructions as discussed in this book have restrictions on the verbs that can be used with them (cf. [@sec:intro-domain-of-application])
+This is noteworthy because all other constructions as discussed in this book have restrictions on the verbs that can be used with them (cf. [@sec:intro-domain-of-application]).

-### Modal light verbs {#sec:infinitive-modals}

 The modal verbs *dürfen/können/mögen/möchten/müssen/sollen/wollen* are extensively discussed in the German grammatical literature and will therefore not discussed in any detail here [e.g. see @duden2009: 556ff.].
 These modal verbs induce an ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next].